campworkcoeman/campworkcoeman.org/about/news/_posts/2019-11-30-shawtown-news.md

 ---
 published: true
 layout: news-item
-title: News\: Citizens of Shawtown
+title: News&#58; Citizens of Shawtown
 ---

 Update on recent Shawtown activity at camp: Our workday at camp on November 23^rd was a great success, especially due to the large turnout of Shawtown members.
 It was great!